Ericsson/codechecker/docs/web/authentication.md

 #### OAUTH Configuration options <a name="oauth-configuration-options"></a>
   * `enabled`

-    Indicated if OAUTH method is enabled
+    Indicated if OAUTH authentication is enabled (required for any methods below)

  * `providers`